Construction Project Management Services and Construction Books

 8. Not allowing for commissioning.
 On some facilities commissioning can take several weeks.
 This commissioning may include tying in to existing infrastructure and utilities.
 It could include passing tests witnessed by the customer or the various authorities, closing out major snags, completing documentation and obtaining permits.

 9. Failing to make allowance for local conditions and productivity.
-Productivity can vary hugely between countries, and although wage rates may be lower in some places you may need four times as many people to complete the same task in the same time.
+Productivity can vary hugely between countries, and although wage rates may be lower in some places you may need four times as many people to complete the same construction task in the same time.
 But productivity also depends on the customer and their operations.
 Working in an oil and gas processing facility may require far more rigorous quality and safety standards than working in the city.
 Some facilities have stringent security which can make it difficult to get people, equipment and materials onto the project.
-Projects working in busy traffic can result in slower progress.
+Construction projects in busy traffic can result in slower progress.
 But even not being able to find people with the required skills can impact productivity and hamper progress.

 10. The schedule allows, or demands, too many trades having to work in a single area at the same time.
 Only a finite number of workers and different trades can work in an area at the same time.
 Fitting more people and activities into a small area doesn’t make the work go quicker – in fact it often results in the work going slower as workers work on top of each other or have to stand-down waiting for others to complete their work.
-Freshly completed work may be damaged by the follow on trades because the materials haven’t dried or cured resulting in the work having to be redone.
+Freshly completed work may be damaged by the follow-on building trades because the materials haven’t dried or cured resulting in the work having to be redone.

 0 Comments